 Are LAN Cables The Same as Ethernet Cables?

-While LAN cables are referred to as Ethernet cables, they are not technically the same thing since Ethernet cables do not encompass everything a LAN cable can be.
-Essentially every type of Ethernet cable is a LAN cable, but not every LAN cable is an ethernet cable!
-Make sense?
+While LAN cables are often referred to as Ethernet cables, they are not technically the same thing when discussing LAN vs Ethernet.
+Every type of Ethernet cable is indeed a LAN cable, but not every LAN cable qualifies as an Ethernet cable!
+Does that make sense?

 What Are Premise Cables?